Skip to content

 What if I need an emergency appointment?

-If you need an emergency appointment, or the drop-in timetable really can’t work for you because of other commitments, we can offer occasional discretionary appointments at outside of these times.
-However you will need to call 0208 231 2276, email uwl.su@uwl.ac.uk or visit one of our reception desks at Paragon or St Mary’s Road if this is the case.
+We understand that some things can happen unexpectedly.
+Please call 0208 231 2276 or email uwl.su@uwl.ac.uk or visit one of our reception desks at Paragon or St Mary’s Road if this is the case.
 We cannot always accommodate students immediately but will endeavour to if the situation is urgent.

 I have accessibility requirements, can I get an appointment?